contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 => screenshot

-You can add your own methods and indicate also if this method does not expect a request body.
-This allows to show or to hide the "Body" editor accordingly.
+You can add your own methods and indicate whether the method you define accepts a body or not.
+If you select a method without body in the request editor, the body won't be editable.

-The list of the most common HTTP methods are predefined, please notice that the "TRACE" method has not been added since it is not supported by the XmlHttpRequest implementation.
+The list of the most common HTTP methods are predefined.
+Please notice that the `TRACE` method has not been added since Client relies on the XmlHttpRequest API and that its implementation in Chrome does not support the `TRACE` method.

 <a class="anchor" name="query-parameters"></a>
 ### Query parameters